graywolf336/CasinoSlots/README.md

 * Fixed the chunk listener from testing the same chunk over and over.
 * Fixed the broadcast action not including the latest colors.
 * Fixed the action list not being acting like a list
+* Fixed the console not being able to do /casino reload

 ### Update: 2.5.2 ###
 * Fixed the stats.yml file being over wrote each restart/reload